ensmiley/CgiTaskRestApi/README.md

 Note: An assumption for this function is that numbers and "numbered words" such as "1945s" are assumed to be a counted as a word.
 The signs such as -,?,! etc will not be included.

+Note: Passing an empty string will result in the return "::1"

 ________________________________________________________________________________